Guisong2021/ML/README.md

-# R and Python example codes by Guisong Wang
+# R and Python example codes
 ### R codes (published as the supplementary in the paper: Improving Risk Assessment for Metastatic Disease in Endometrioid Endometrial Cancer Patients Using Molecular and Clinical Features: An NRG Oncology/Gynecologic Oncology Group Study

 cancers-1799702-supplementary-R Supplement.pdf